Nirajbro/Phishing_gaurdian/README.md

 ## 🎯 Objectives

-The main objectives of PhishGuardian are:
+The main objectives of PhishingGuardian are:

 1. Increase cybersecurity awareness among users.
 2. Teach users how to identify phishing and other suspicious activities.